-Everyone seems to have their own interpretation of this popular British invention.
-It was invented by peasants in the 1700s as a way to use up leftover roast beef.
+Like so many classic dishes, this popular British invention was created by peasants as a way to use up leftover roast beef.
 The name was cottage pie, a name that is still commonly used today especially in the UK.

 Shepherd’s later adapted the recipe to use minced lamb instead of beef, and called it shepherd’s pie.
-For reasons unknown, the name stuck in America along with herdsman’s pie in ranch country, but we won’t go there!
+The name shepherd’s pie stuck in America along with herdsman’s pie in ranch country, but we won’t go there!

 One of the secret ingredients in shepherd’s pie is Worchestershire sauce, which was invented around the same time.
 It’s a potent mix of vinegar, molasses, tamarind, onions and garlic that seasons and tenderizes the meat beautifully.

 We’ve streamlined this recipe to be as easy as possible.
 The first key tip is to start with the right potatoes, which are baking potatoes or russets.
 Because they have a floury texture, they mash easily without lumps that are hard to get rid of!

 You can boil the potatoes, but we find it’s faster to microwave them on full power until soft.

 The second tip is to use an ovenproof skillet, which means one without a plastic handle and that fits in your oven.
 If you don’t have one, then simply use a square 8-9 inch baking pan.

 Once the potatoes are cooking, you can cook the meat.
 We’ve called for ground beef, and you can substitute ground lamb if you prefer.
 If you have leftover beef roast, mince it up a food processor and use it instead of ground beef.